M.S. in Electrical Engineering

 If you choose to do an Engineering Design Project, you will need to complete both sections (6 credits) of ETLS 881 and two additional elective courses:

-If you do NOT choose to do an Engineering Design Project, please select four (4) elective courses (12 credits) instead.
+If after meeting with your advisor, you do NOT choose to do an Engineering Design Project, please select four (4) elective courses (12 credits) instead.

 Here is a sample of ETLS electives: